The Royal Shakespeare Company brings this classic play to the small screen, an experience helped immensely by many familiar faces.

 In the supporting cast, Patrick Stewart is very good as Enobarbus, addressing the camera here and there.
 "The Fresh Prince of Bel-Air"'s Joe Marcell is admirable as Antony's servant Eros.
 It is interesting to spot him as just another extra in the first half of the play, and watching his character develop to the point where a despondent Antony orders Eros to murder him after hearing of Cleopatra's (fake) death.
 Future Oscar winner Ben Kingsley is in a couple of scenes as one of Caesar's messengers, Thidias.
 Stewart and Kingsley both sport full heads of hair, which is disarming at first.

-I never read the play, but this version of Antony & Cleopatra - William Shakespeare manages to move and entertain the viewer.
+I never read the play, but this version of Antony and Cleopatra manages to move and entertain the viewer.
 This is good filmed Shakespeare, not up to the dizzying experience of Roman Polanski's "Macbeth," but it does stand on its own.
 I do recommend it, forsooth! (* * * *) out of five stars.